Mis-selling risks grow with China's insurance sales army

 By Lawrence White and Engen Tham

-HONG KONG/SHANGHAI Chinese insurers are on a hiring binge, recruiting an army of agents to sell their products to a burgeoning middle class, but the risk of mis-selling by inexperienced agents on commission could prove costly to the industry and its customers.
+HONG KONG/SHANGHAI, Nov 27 Chinese insurers are on a hiring binge, recruiting an army of agents to sell their products to a burgeoning middle class, but the risk of mis-selling by inexperienced agents on commission could prove costly to the industry and its customers.

 In an immature market with less than half the penetration of the United States, and about a quarter of Japan's, China's insurers tapped the rising demand mainly by selling through banks, until regulators curtailed that channel last year over concerns that inexperienced customers assumed the products were as safe as bank deposits.

 That triggered the recruitment drive as insurers needed direct access to customers to keep the $290 billion market growing.
-The largest, China Life Insurance Co (2628.HK) (601628.SS), increased its salesforce by 28 percent to nearly a million in the six months to June, while next in line, Ping An (2318.HK), swelled its sales ranks by 25 percent to 800,000.
+The largest, China Life Insurance Co , increased its salesforce by 28 percent to nearly a million in the six months to June, while next in line, Ping An , swelled its sales ranks by 25 percent to 800,000.

 Industry specialists say the drive brings with it the danger of a part-time salesforce whose enthusiasm for commissions outstrips their financial expertise or training.